 LEESBURG, Va. - William "Rad" Radlinski, 91, a World War II veteran

-and former Associate Director of the United States Geological Survey died Friday (Feb.
-15, 2013), at Loudoun Hospital in Leesburg, Va. after a brief illness.
+and former associate director of the U.S. Geological Survey died Friday (Feb.
+15, 2013) at Inova Loudoun Hospital in Leesburg after a brief illness.

-Corps of Engineers as a topographic engineer officer in the European Theater of Operations during WWII where he was in three campaigns, including the Battle of the Bulge.
-After the war, he graduated from Hofstra College and attended Georgetown University Graduate School.
-He remained in the U.S. Army Reserves retiring in 1981 at the rank of Lt.
-Colonel.
+Corps of Engineers as a topographic engineer officer in the European Theater of Operations during WWII, where he was in three campaigns, including the Battle of the Bulge.
+After the war, he graduated from Hofstra College and attended Georgetown University graduate school.
+He remained in the U.S. Army Reserves, retiring in 1981 at the rank of Lieutenant Colonel.

-For more than 15 years, Radlinski resided at Falcon's Landing, a continuing care retirement community in Potomac Falls, Va. where he served as president of the Residents' Council and the chairman of the newsletter editorial board.
-He was an avid writer and unrelenting editor, a skilled genealogist, a lifelong photographer, prolific woodworker and he played tennis well up into his 80s.
+For over 15 years, Mr. Radlinski resided at Falcons Landing, a continuing care retirement community in Potomac Falls, where he served as president of the Residents' Council and the chairman of the newsletter editorial board.
+He was an avid writer and unrelenting editor, a skilled genealogist, a lifelong photographer, prolific woodworker and he played tennis well into his 80s.

-A memorial service will be held at Falcon's Landing, in Potomac Falls, Va., at 2 p.m. on March 15, 2013, followed by inurnment with full military honors at Arlington National Cemetery at a future date.
+A memorial service will be held at Falcon's Landing in Potomac Falls at 2 p.m. on March 15, 2013, followed by inurnment with full military honors at Arlington National Cemetery at a future date.

-In lieu of flowers, contributions can be made to the Salamanca Area Historical Memorial Fund, 125 Main St., Salamaca, N.Y.
-14779
+In lieu of flowers, contributions can be made to the Falcon's Landing Benevolent Fund, 20522 Falcon's Landing Circle, Potomac Falls, VA 20165.